IfanClarke1/SOC-Wazuh-Lab/README.md

 From this I learned that the following ports were open: 135, 139, 445.

-445 is a good attack vector.
+I identified port 445 (SMB) as a good attack vector

+*Phase 2 - Enumeration*

+Port 445 was identified as the attack surface of choice.